microsoft/PartnerResources/_includes/resources.md

     {% for doc in filtered_docs %}
     {% unless doc.tags contains "deprecated" %}
     {% assign uniquedoctags = doc.tags | uniq | sort %}
-    {% assign concatplans = uniquedoctags | concat: include.includetags | uniq %}
+    {% assign concatplans = uniquedoctags | concat: tagsToInclude | uniq %}
     {% comment %}
-        To see if a document is a match, we'll concat include.includetags and doc.tags -- if they have the same number of tags, the document matches the filter so will be included
+        To see if a document is a match, we'll concat tagsToInclude and doc.tags -- if they have the same number of tags, the document matches the filter so will be included
     {% endcomment %}
     {% if uniquedoctags.size == concatplans.size %}